The-Anomaly-be/clarifier/README.md

 - **Enhancing**:
   - Tiles are sent to the Clarity Refiners UI API at `http://127.0.0.1:7860/` for enhancement.

-- **(TODO) Progress Monitoring**:
+- **Progress Monitoring**:
-  - The script tracks the API’s batch processing progress, logging updates as percentages (this feature is under development and currently inaccurate due to concurrent and asynchronous calls).
+  - The script tracks the API’s batch processing progress, logging updates as percentages.

-- **Saving Results**:
+- **Collating the pieces into the output image**:
+  - All the pieces are collated together to create the resulting image and save it as `originalname`_enhanced_full.jpg.
   - After processing, the status and enhancement details are saved to `processing_status.txt` in the output folder.
   - The API opens the output folder automatically upon completion.